supervisely/docs/enterprise/installation/README.md

 Choose the hard drive size according to your needs.
 There is also an option to attach any S3 compatible storage to distribute the data in your cloud.

 {% hint style="info" %}
-If you don't have enough free space on a system drive, but you have mounted another one, you can change the place where the data is stored by changing `DATA_PATH` in `.env` file
+If you don't have enough free space on a system drive, but you have another one mounted , you can change the place where the data is stored by changing `DATA_PATH` in `.env` file
 {% endhint %}

 {% hint style="danger" %}
-Never set `DATA_PATH` pointing to a network share (NFS or SMB), because it affects performance significantly.
+Never set `DATA_PATH` pointing to a network share (NFS or SMB), because it affects the performance significantly.
 Set `DATA_PATH` pointing to an actual directory on your local hard drive and then mount `storage` subfolder of `DATA_PATH` directory as a network share - this way "hot" subfolders like `db` or `proxy_cache` will be on a local hard drive and image / videos storage on a network share.
 {% endhint %}

 #### GPU instance deployment

-If you plan to use smart tool (AI powered semantic segmentation) or neural networks (human-in-the-loop) you will need a server with GPU.
-The requirements are as following:
+If you plan to use Smart Tool (AI powered semantic segmentation) or Neural Networks (human-in-the-loop) you will need a server with GPU.
+The requirements are as follows:

  - GPU Memory: 8 GB or more (GeForce GTX 1080, Tesla K80, Tesla P100)